MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 After the B2B guest users are given the required permissions to create and edit apps, they can now create Power Apps and Microsoft List [custom forms](/powerapps/maker/canvas-apps/customize-list-form#open-the-form) using Power Apps.

 4. B2B guests can [follow these steps](/power-apps/maker/canvas-apps/intro-maker-portal) to sign in the preferred Microsoft Entra tenant to build apps.

+6. Optional, assign a security role that allows B2B guest users to perform solution import and export.

 ### Known limitations
 1. To sign in to make.powerapps.com via Azure B2B, a user is required to sign in to a Microsoft Entra tenant.
 Microsoft Accounts (for example user@outlook.com, user@live.com, user@hotmail.com) cannot directly sign in to https://make.powerapps.com.